 The beauty of freelance is that you get to manage your time.
 You choose who you work for, and if there’s a client who’s making your life miserable, you can quit him.
 If there’s a particular task you don’t want to do, you can eliminate it from your day.

 Remember why you started freelancing in the first place, and focus on bringing that workload back.
-Rebuilding a fun atmosphere is the best way to stay motivated in your freelance career.
+Rebuilding a fun atmosphere is the best way to stay motivated and productive in your freelance career.